-Integration is quick and simple thanks to the modular structure and plug & produce connection.
+Integration is quick and simple as a result of the modular structure and plug & produce connection.

 The variable beam expansion enables you to move the focal position quickly.

-Local heat input is used to discolour the workpiece surface.
-The annealing colour changes depending on the material and the energy input.
+Local heat input is used to discolor the workpiece surface.
+The annealing color changes depending on the material and the energy input.
 The surface stays smooth, which means that dirt cannot be deposited.

 During engraving, the laser beam removes part of the base material, thus creating a depression.
-This may have steep or bevelled edges.
+This may have steep or beveled edges.

-If the material and laser wavelength are optimally matched, the dye molecules are deliberately discoloured or faded.
+If the material and laser wavelength are optimally matched, the dye molecules are deliberately discolored or faded.
 The surface remains smooth.